shinglyu/shinglyu.github.io/_drafts/multi-region-domain-names-and-load-balancing-with-aws-route53.md

 }
 ```

+This makes a HTTPS call (`type`) to the root path `/` (`resource_path`) every 30 seconds (`request_interval`).
+AWS will mark this API as dead if the `failure_threshold` is exceeded.
-Because the health check is not region specific, so we use the `count` to make it only run when we deploy to the `eu-central-1` region.
+Because the health check is not region specific, to avoid re-creating them when we deploy to multiple regions, we use the `count` hack to make it only run when we deploy to the `eu-central-1` region.
 When it deploys to `us-east-1` the `count` will be 0 and this block won't run.

 One last bit for the global URL setup is the custom domain name.
 Although we already configured the custom domain name for `https://api-*.example.com`, we didn't setup anything for `https://api.example.com`.
-When we call the API with `https://api.example.com`, although Route53 will do the routing to one of the regional endpoint, it will not replace the URL in the HTTPS header to `https://api-*.example.com`, so the API gateway will see a mismatch between the request URL (`https://api.example.com`) and its own custom domain name (`https://api-*.example.com`), thus failing the request.
+When we call the API with `https://api.example.com`, although Route 53 will do the routing to one of the regional endpoint, it will not replace the URL in the HTTPS header to `https://api-*.example.com`, so the API gateway will see a mismatch between the request URL (`https://api.example.com`) and its own custom domain name (`https://api-*.example.com`), thus failing the request.
 To fix this easily we can add a custom domain name for the global URL:

 ```
 resource "aws_api_gateway_domain_name" "global" {
   # Remember to strip the traling dot
-  domain_name = "${replace(local.global_hostname, "/[.]$/", "")}"
+  domain_name = "${replace(var.global_hostname, "/[.]$/", "")}"

-  regional_certificate_arn = "${local.regional_certificate_arn}"
+  regional_certificate_arn = "${var.regional_certificate_arn}"
   endpoint_configuration {
     types = ["REGIONAL"]
   }